Passkeys - Design Your Solution

 iOSYes16September 2022

-Yet some passkey system dialogs can confuse users.
-For example, some users may not know how to scan a QR code, so could be confused by a dialog that presents one.
-Users may also be presented with a misleading OS dialog when logging in for the first time on a new device.
-For example, if a user creates a passkey in Windows and then tries to use a passkey on macOS, they may be presented with the following choices.
+Users may be presented with a misleading system dialog when logging in for the first time on a new device.
+For example, if a user creates a passkey on Windows and tries to login on macOS they might see the following dialog.
 Yet in this example, the user's existing passkey is not stored on either a mobile device or an external security key.
-The user is therefore likely to cancel:
+The user is therefore likely to cancel out of the system dialog:

 Complex Passkeys Prompt

 To best manage usability, you should be aware of the FIDO Alliance UX Guidelines for Passkey Creation and Sign-ins.
-In particular, the authorization server should allow you to customize messages displayed to the user before and after the OS dialogs.
+In particular, the authorization server should allow you to customize messages displayed to the user before and after the system dialogs.

-Recovery Hint
+Passkeys Recovery Hint

 Going Live With Passkeys